hbustamante8/School_District_Analysis/README.md

                                      % Passing Reading: 97.3%        % Passing Reading: 97.0%
                                      % Overall Passing: 90.9%        % Overall Passing: 90.6%

+  ### Replacing ninth graders affects on categories
 * How does replacing the ninth-grade scores affect the following?

   * Math and reading scores by grade

-         * Replacing the ninth-grade scores did not affect the math and reading scores by grade.
+      Replacing the ninth-grade scores did not affect the math and reading scores by grade.

   * Scores by school spending